-To select from a different bank, double-press 1/2/3/4 to select the bank (you can also hold either SHIFT or SEQ STEPS and then press the button once).
+To select from a different bank, first hold either SHIFT or SEQ STEPS and then press 1/2/3/4 to select the bank.
 Buttons 1-16 will then blink; press one to select a Step in the new bank.